AmirrezaRotamian/spring-microservices-kubernetes-demo/README.md

 public void whenTopUpRequested_thenWalletBalanceIncreases(...)
 ```

-While this project doesn't demonstrate the usage of any database for simplicity, we'll reference another demo project that delves deeply into that technique.
+While this project doesn't demonstrate the usage of any database for simplicity, I'll reference another demo project that delves deeply into that technique.

 ## Building & Running